nikolaydubina/hq/README.md

 ![](doc/bobross.jpg)

-When your Go code does not panic.
+When your Go code does not panic
-When your infra does not fail.
+When your infra does not fail
-When data is small.
+When data is small
-When all you need is a happy little queue.
+When all you need is a happy little queue

 ```go
 // once you have a redis connection